dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 The runtime configuration files store the dependencies of an application (formerly stored in the `.deps` file).
 They also include runtime configuration options, such as the Garbage Collector mode.
 Optionally they can also include data for runtime compilation (compilation settings used to compile the original application, and reference assemblies used by the application).

-**Note:** This document doesn't provide full explanations as to why individual items are needed in this file.
-That is covered in the [host spec](corehost.md) and via the `Microsoft.Extensions.DependencyModel` assembly.

 ## What produces the files and where are they?

 There are two runtime configuration files for a particular application.
 Given a project named `MyApp`, the compilation process produces the following files (on Windows, other platforms are similar):